 Segment has long believed that good data etiquette is an essential business practice.
 As a result we have a history of responding proactively to data privacy legislation.
 When GDPR was passed, Segment delivered a solution to help our customers on their path to GDPR compliance 6 months before the law went into effect.
 We had a similar proactive response to the California Consumer Privacy Act, providing guidance and solutions for our customers months before the law went into effect.

 Segment takes data privacy very seriously and we are doing the same with Schrems II.
 When companies think about their response to the Schrems decision they need to consider how their customer’s personal data is stored, processed, and accessed.
 Customer data spends 99.99% of its life “at rest” in storage, to reduce long-term US data storage companies may consider regional storage solutions.
 The second factor is where data is processed, this consists of data ingestion and computation.
 Third is data access which covers who in the organization can access data.

 Segment’s data residency roadmap includes local data storage, processing, and access.
 These capabilities are being released as a series of milestones to help companies store and process EU personal data in-region.
 We will deliver a localized product for Connections and Protocols, and a solution for Personas, by January 2022.

-Milestone 1 - Local Data Ingestion
+Milestone 1 - Regional Data Ingestion

 Segment’s Connections product now offers the ability to ingest data at local endpoints ensuring that the first step in processing data will take place in a customer's preferred region.
-Local data ingestion is offered in Europe and APAC, with more regions available upon request.
+Regional data ingestion is offered in Europe and APAC, with more regions available upon request.

-Milestone 2 - Local Data Storage
+Milestone 2 - Regional Data Storage

 Segment customers can now provide their own S3 buckets for archive storage of Connections data.
 When data is ready to be archived, it can be stored in Europe, or any supported AWS region across the globe.